-CARINDALE PROPERTY TRUST (ASX:CDP) 2009 ANNUAL REPORT
+CARINDALE PROPERTY TRUST (ASX:CDP) 2010 ANNUAL REPORT

-Attached is the Annual Report for Carindale Property Trust for the year ended 30 June 2009.
-The Annual Report will be despatched to members on or around 10 September 2009.
+Attached is the Annual Report for Carindale Property Trust for the year ended 30 June 2010.
+The Annual Report will be despatched to members on or around 27 September 2010.

-The Report will be able to be accessed on the Trust's website at www.carindalepropertytrust.com.au
+The Report is also available on the Trust's website at www.carindalepropertytrust.com.au